 ID cards will be sent to you upon enrollment.
 Replacement cards can be obtained by contacting the carrier.
 GSEU employees must contact Human Resources.

 CSEA and UUP employees must contact their union.
-All other employees much contact Human Resources.
+All other employees must contact Human Resources.

 There is no short-term disability for NYS public employees*.
 If you are absent, you must use your earned accruals.
 If you exhaust your accruals, there are guidelines in place for us to use, as applicable, to keep you in a paid status for as long as possible.

 The cost of health insurance depends on several factors - your salary, whether you enroll in individual or family coverage and which plan you choose.
 For all employees (except GSEU), there is a 2-tier rate structure.
-If your salary grade is 9 or below or if your annualized salary is $41,756 or less, you pay a lower rate.
+If your salary grade is 9 or below or if your annualized salary is below a certain threshold (it changes every year), you pay a lower rate.
 If you are above these thresholds, you pay a higher rate.
 Family rates are significantly higher than individual rates and there is NO 2-person rate.
 You can find specific, current rates via several different links, including, but not limited to:

 HMOs only provide coverage within their designated service areas, although emergency care may be covered anywhere.